remidinishanth/distributed_systems/design_patterns/strategy_pattern.md

 Conclusions:
 * We know that not all of the subclasses should have flying or quacking behavior, so inheritance isn’t the right answer.
+So we know using inheritance hasn’t worked out very well, since the duck behavior keeps changing across the subclasses, and it’s not appropriate for all subclasses to have those behaviors.
 * While having the subclasses implement Flyable and/or Quackable solves part of the problem (no inappropriately flying rubber ducks), it completely destroys code reuse for those behaviors, so it just creates a different maintenance nightmare.
+The Flyable and Quackable interface sounded promising at first—only ducks that really do fly will be Flyable, etc. — except Java interfaces have no implementation code, so no code reuse.
+And that means that whenever you need to modify a behavior, you’re forced to track down and change it in all the different subclasses where that behavior is defined, probably introducing new bugs along the way!

 ### Solution